jxnpass/jxnpass.github.io/index.md

 ![pic6](/pics/blog-step4.png)

 Final step!
-You can add your link to your repository's "about" section (on the Gear icon), found on the right of your main file structure.
-Then, click on the box and GitHub will automatically find your blog's link.
+You can add your link to your repository's "about" section, found on the right from your repository's contents.
+Click on the gear icon, then the box next to "use your GitHub Pages Website."

 The information I provided just scratches the surface of setting up a personal website for your repositories.
 For more information on setting up a blog, I recommend visiting the following sites: